heutelbeck/sapl-policy-engine/sapl-documentation/1_3_GettingStarted.md

 ## Getting Started

-This guide presents two approaches to working with SAPL.
-Start with the playground to learn policy syntax, then run a local PDP server to experiment with the HTTP API.
+SAPL is a reactive authorization engine: it evaluates access control policies and pushes updated decisions whenever policies, attributes, or subscriptions change.
+This guide introduces the policy syntax through the browser-based playground, then walks through hands-on policy evaluation using the CLI.

 ### Learning Policy Syntax